wwcodemanila/WWCodeManila-iOS/contents/introduction_to_swift.md

 Building apps, and programming in general, is all about working with data.
 As a developer, you'll need to understand how to handle and store data using clearly defined types.

 #  Constants
-When you want to name a value that won't change during the lifetime of the program, you'll use a constant.
+When you want to name a vtalue that won't change during the lifetime of the program, you'll use a constant.
 You define constants in Swift using the _**let**_ keyword.

 ```sh